giantswarm/app-build-suite/docs/CONTRIBUTING.md

 At this point, this repository does not make use of the release automation implemented in GitHub actions.

 To create a release, switch to the `master` branch, make sure everything you want to have in your release is committed and documented in the CHANGELOG.md file and your git stage is clean.
+For MacOS users make sure to use GNU Sed.

 Now execute:

 ```bash
     make release TAG=vX.Y.Z